lipemon1/airtableunity/README.md

 The whole system is using JsonDotNet to make all the serialization needded.
 If you need you can use other json serialization plugin but will have to resolve the references.

 # Credits
-I have to thanks a real ninja unity developer here.
-This had been easier to test and develop because the whole Proxy.cs script structure was desing by this guy.
+I have to thanks a real ninja unity developer here, [Heading Link](https://www.linkedin.com/in/lucas-straub-a93990a1/ "Lucas Straub").
+This had been easier to test and develop because the whole Proxy.cs and other core UnityWebRequest scripts structures were desing by this guy.
 Everyone that use this plugin must say thanks for him to make our unity developers lives better.